 This article will take you on an adventure of discovering your upper back.
 How to prioritize, develop and shape it, while looking at different training angles, strengths and weaknesses of back training, including how to mentally connect and feel isolation and multi-joint exercises.

-Training the upper back takes almost as much tenacity and focused mental effort to build and develop, as those exercises associated to leg training.
-No other upper body exercises even come close to how winded back training is capable of making you feel.
+Training the upper back takes almost as much effort as leg training, no other compound upper body exercises even come close to how winded back training is capable of making you feel.

 It is not uncommon to hear the guys in and out of the gym talk about chest training and how much they can bench press.
 But training upper back, and showing it off to your friends and hearing guys tell stories of how much weight they can use to perform bent over rows is seldom heard, or bragged about.

 Training upper back with the same intensity that most

 athletes put into chest or arm training, is rare.
 For the most part: it's difficult to see the hard work and effort that

 goes into serious upper back training because of its obvious location.

 The sad reality that gets missed with this giant muscle group’s lack of understanding in weight training is: bodybuilders and weightlifters in the earlier years have a tough time actually feeling the exercise movements there performing.